The Chalet - Mount Buffalo National Park, 1950

 The first Europeans to see the plateau were Hume and Hovell (1824) who thought that the land form resembled a reclining buffalo when observed from the north-west.
 They named it Mount Buffalo.

-The Hospice, Mount Buffalo
+The Chalet - Mount Buffalo National Park, 1950

-A typical lookout, Mount Buffalo, 1953
+Ski Tow, Mount Buffalo, 1953

 Copyright © Victorian Places, 2015.
 All rights reserved.